tinysearch/tinysearch/README.md

 ![CI](https://github.com/mre/tinysearch/workflows/CI/badge.svg)

-TinySearch is a lightweight, fast, full-text search engine.
+tinysearch is a lightweight, fast, full-text search engine.
 It is designed for static websites.

-TinySearch is written in Rust, and then compiled to WebAssembly to run in the browser.
+tinysearch is written in Rust, and then compiled to WebAssembly to run in a browser.
 It can be used together with static site generators such as [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [zola](https://www.getzola.org/), [Cobalt](https://github.com/cobalt-org/cobalt.rs), or [Pelican](https://getpelican.com).